w3c/mathml-docs/gap-analysis/index.md

 The use of MathML has dramatically reduced these problems.
 In addition to speech, using MathML allows the specialized braille formats used for mathematics to be generated.
 Unlike text, these formats are *not* based on the words used to speak the expressions, but on (mostly) the notations used to represent them.
 Critically, MathML allows readers to explore the mathematical structure of an expression when it is too complicated to be understood when read from start to end.

-Ambiguities in mathematical notation mean that semantic speech can’t be reliably generated.
+A remaining problem with the accessibility of MathML occurs because mathematical notations can be ambiguous.
 For example, $(x,y)$ could be the coordinate of a point or it could be the open interval from x to y.
 Braille math codes such as Nemeth and UEB encode them the same.
 Speech could do so also with the literal reading "open paren x comma y close paren".
 However, this is not how someone would typically read it.
 Instead they would say something like "the point x comma y" or "the open interval from x to y".
 There is a supposition that semantic readings are "better", but this has not been confirmed by research for people that are blind; studies do show that semantic reading styles are better for individuals with dyslexia and other non-visual print disabilities.
 Nonetheless, it is widely assumed that semantic speech is better because people/teachers use semantic readings and listeners are used to hearing them.
 In many cases, the semantic reading is shorter and therefore uses less working memory.
 Some examples are:
 * $x^2$ -- "x squared" versus "x superscript 2 end superscript"
 * $\hat{x}$ -- "x hat" versus "x modified above with circumflex"
 * $\big(\begin{smallmatrix} 1 & 0\\\\ 0 & 1\end{smallmatrix}\big)$ -- "the 2 by 2 identity matrix" vs "open paren start 2 by 2 table;  row 1, column 1, 1, column 2, 0, row 2, column 1 0, column 2 1, end table, close paren"